chobbs/ARM-Templates/README.md

-# InfluxEnterpise Azure Marketplace offering
+# InfluxEnterprise Azure Marketplace offering

 __Note: These templates are still under active development.
 They are not recommended for production.__